pablosalvador10/gbbai-azure-ai-aoai/CONTRIBUTING.md

 b. **Open the Notebook**: Open the Jupyter Notebook file (`01-indexing-content.ipynb`) in VSCode.

 c. **Attach Kernel to VSCode**: After creating the Conda environment, it should be available in the kernel selection dropdown.
 This dropdown is located in the top-right corner of the VSCode interface.
-Select your newly created environment (`vector-indexing-azureaisearch`) from the dropdown.
+Select your newly created environment (`aoai-faq`) from the dropdown.
 This sets it as the kernel for running your Jupyter Notebooks.

 d. **Run the Notebook**: Once the kernel is attached, you can run the notebook by clicking on the "Run All" button in the top menu, or by running each cell individually.